Ritabhari Chakraborty

 She has been voted by Times of India as the Most Desirable Woman of 2018 in East as well as one of The Top 50 Most Desirable Woman of the country leaving many Bollywood actors behind.
 She is also the youngest producer in West Bengal.
-With more than 3 Million followers spread across multiple social platforms, Ritabhari was listed as one of the Most promising youth icons to use “Social media” for good conducted by Facebook.
+With more than 6 Million followers spread across multiple social platforms, Ritabhari was listed as one of the Most promising youth icons to use “Social media” for good conducted by Facebook.
 The event was moderated by the global icon Priyanka Chopra.
-Chakraborty is known to voice her opinions free of inhibitions and she has shared her own journey and experiences in various events like TedX, Josh Talks, Ink Talk etc.She made her first appearance in television as the female protagonist of the popular Indian Bengali television show Ogo Bodhu Sundari.
+Chakraborty is known to voice her opinions free of inhibitions and she has shared her own journey and experiences in various events like TedX, Josh Talks, and Ink Talk.
+She made her first appearance in television as the female protagonist of the popular Indian Bengali television show Ogo Bodhu Sundari.

 Early life

 Chakraborty started her modelling career in when she was still in high school.
 She made her first appearance in television after her 10th boards examination at age 15 as the female protagonist of the popular Indian Bengali television show Ogo Bodhu Sundari.
 Despite working on back to back projects, Chakraborty, a high school student back then, maintained her academic standing.
 She went on to become an All-India national topper in 12th boards examination in History and Bengali.
 After completing high school, Chakraborty decided to pursue History in Jadavpur University.
-In 2021, Chakraborty graduated from University of California, Los Angeles where she attended the UCLA Professional Program in UCLA School of Theater, Film and Television and won Acting for the Camera Pitch Competition for her multicultural drama Colors of Silence.
+In 2021, Chakraborty Post-graduated from University of California, Los Angeles where she attended the UCLA Professional Program in UCLA School of Theater, Film and Television and won Acting for the Camera Pitch Competition for her multicultural drama Colors of Silence.
+Ritabhari Chakraborty is engaged to Famous Bollywood writer Sumit Arora.